-The ADIS16354 provides a factory calibration that simplifies the process of integrating it into system-level designs.
-This calibration provides correction for initial sensor bias and sensitivity, power supply variation, temperature variation, axial alignment, and linear acceleration (gyroscopes).
-An extensive, three-dimensional characterization provides the basis for generating correction tables for each individual sensor.
+The ADIS16350 provides a factory calibration that simplifies the process of integrating it into system level designs.
+This calibration provides correction for initial sensor bias and sensitivity, power supply variation, axial alignment, and linear acceleration (gyroscopes).
+An extensive, three-dimensional characterization, provides the basis for generating correction tables for each individual sensor.
+The ADIS16355 provides the same calibration, over temperature.